E-meter: Mathison

-Scientology
+Hubbard

 The E-meter was adopted for use in Dianetics and Scientology when Mathison collaborated with Hubbard in 1951.
 Some sources say the E-meter was "developed by Volney Mathison following Hubbard's designs", or that Hubbard invented it.
 Hubbard falsely claimed to be the inventor of the E-meter, a claim which is in keeping with the Scientology stance that Hubbard is the "source", or "the only originator of all Dianetics and Scientology material".

 The E-meter was not part of the early days of Dianetics and Scientology.
 Auditing was composed of conversation and not led by a mechanical device.
 Hubbard introduced an E-meter prototype during the 1952 Philadelphia Doctorate Course but did not introduce his transistorized version until several years later.
 The E-meter became "the principal material artifact" of Dianetics and Scientology from the 1960s onward.

 In the book, L. Ron Hubbard, Messiah or Madman?, Bent Corydon wrote:

 Though it seemed for a while that Scientology's more advanced techniques would serve without an E-meter, a few months later in May 1955, Hubbard wrote:

 The Scientology meter was smaller, based on transistors rather than vacuum tubes, and powered by a low-voltage rechargeable battery rather than line voltage.